area map calendar

 1. You can watch 300+ films over 11 days

 Unlike other film festivals around the world, all of CIFF’s film screenings happen in Playhouse Square in Downtown Cleveland.
 Our beloved theater district is the largest you'll find outside of New York, and its five theaters make for one incredible film festival experience.
-You're right in the thick of it too, close to first class accommodations like the Crowne Plaza Cleveland Playhouse Square, Hilton Cleveland Downtown and others, as well as great restaurants like Cibreo, Republid Food + Drink, Yours Truly, Hofbrauhaus Cleveland and Marble Room Steaks & Raw Bar.
+You're right in the thick of it too, close to first class accommodations like the Crowne Plaza Cleveland Playhouse Square, Hilton Cleveland Downtown and others, as well as great restaurants like Cibreo, Republic Food + Drink, Yours Truly, Hofbräuhaus Cleveland and Marble Room Steaks & Raw Bar.

 3. You can meet the actual filmmakers.